-In summary, we observe that for this model the stability analysis fails to detect the inhomogeneous phase as long as the correct expansion point $\bar{\Sigma}(\mu, T) \neq 0$.
-This was already partially discussed in Ref.
-[3] and observed in Ref.
-[10], where a similar analysis of the GN was done on a finite lattice.
-In the latter reference, it was stated that this "potential barrier" was a result of the finite volume, but our present results in an infinite volume suggest that this is a generic problem of the stability analysis independent of the considered volume.
+In summary, we observe that for this model the stability analysis fails to detect the inhomogeneous phase as long as the correct expansion point $\bar{\Sigma}(\mu,T) \neq 0$.
+The same was observed in Ref.
+[7], where a similar analysis of the GN was done on a finite lattice.
+There, it was stated that this "potential barrier" was a result of the finite volume, but our present results in an infinite volume suggest that this is a generic problem of the stability analysis independent of the considered volume.